– Shireena, Waltham Forest

 “I felt that the session was very informative, with lots of interesting tips on how to conduct interviews in order to get the necessary information required.”

-– Oliver, from Tamworth
+– Oliver, Tamworth

 “The lesson was extremely clear and was packed with good tips around scrutiny.
 I especially liked the group work — the whole session was interactive and it was helpful to be able to ask questions.”

-– Keith, from West Northamptonshire
+– Keith, West Northamptonshire

 “Thanks for a fantastic session on finance!
 We had an excellent trainer — they broke a dry subject down very effectively and I would be interested in even more trainings on finance in the future.”

-– Alastair, from Cardiff
+– Alastair, Cardiff